role

 We won't mint a replacement number or date.
 AI changes tasks inside security operations (alert triage, summarization, detection tuning) — task shift, not role elimination.
 BLS projects strong growth for the related occupation through 2034, though BLS does not model rapid AI, so that growth is not an AI forecast either.

-Tier B (factual): BLS puts Information security analysts (SOC 15-1212) at a 2024–2034 projected change of +28.5%, with ~16,000 annual openings a year — a forecast, not a guarantee.
+Tier B (factual): BLS puts Information security analysts (SOC 15-1212) at a 2024–2034 projected change of +28.5% (from 182,800 jobs in 2024 to 234,900 in 2034), with ~16,000 annual openings a year — a forecast, not a guarantee.
 AI appears among demand drivers cited for the broader computer & mathematical group, but BLS disclaims precise long-term AI impact, so we attach no AI causation.
 Task exposure means the work shifts toward judgment and oversight, not that the role disappears.
 Tier A (research): a cited exposure index would need registered research sources we don't yet carry; we decline to forecast.

 Plan a security path with eyes open on how the work is changing.
 Build my personalized career plan.